EurosTeam/Mephistopheles/README.md

 # In what language is it code?
 The "server side" is coded in python and the application is coded in c#.

+# FREQUENTLY ASKED QUESTIONS
+How to know what auth use the program ?
+I don't really have technique you can use HTTPDebuggerPro to find wich auth he use or just if one method doesn't work try the other one.
+Both auth techniques doesn't work what can i do ?
+Huh if your not skilled at code nothing but if your skilled you can adapt Méphistophélès to the current auth.
+How can i update or customize Méphistophélès ? learn how to code(https://www.sololearn.com/) and learn how basic auth and auth bypass work.

 # Common errors
 If you have trouble with ssl try to install the "server.crt" to trusted root certification authorities.